-Social Justice: tSB integrates social justice theory and practice throughout every part of our organization, from programs to operations.
-Together, we examine our cultural intersections and explore the ways in which institutionalized racism, oppression, sexism, etc. can affect our community.
-We are forever committed to being an equitable, inclusive, and diverse organization.
+SOCIAL JUSTICE | We integrate social justice theory and practice throughout every part of our organization.
+Together, we examine our cultural intersections and explore the ways in which systems of oppression affect our community.
+We are forever committed to being an equitable, inclusive and diverse organization.

 OUTDOOR ADVENTURE | We encourage our entire organization to “push their growing edge.”
 From snowboarding to surfing and all the other outdoor activities in between; we connect with the environment to have fun, take healthy risks, learn from our mistakes and build community.

 SERVICE | Through service projects, our youth discover their own potential as agents of change and experience personal growth.
 Together, we plan and perform 3,800 service hours annually.